uber/manifold/README.md

 - [Redux](https://redux.js.org/)

 ## Contributing
 Please read our [code of conduct](CODE_OF_CONDUCT.md) before you contribute!
 You can find details for submitting pull requests in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
-Issue [template](https://help.github.com/articles/about-issue-and-pull-request-templates/).
+Refer to the issue [template](https://help.github.com/articles/about-issue-and-pull-request-templates/).

 ## Versioning
 We document versions and changes in our changelog - see the [CHANGELOG.md](CHANGELOG.md) file for details.